 Rec.2020: An abbreviation of ITU-R Recommendation BT.2020 (ITU is the International Telecommunications Union).
 Rec.2020 also deals with resolution and frame rates, but you’ll generally only see it mentioned as a color standard.
 When you hear a vendor say its TV reaches 98 percent of Rec.2020, it means the TV can reproduce 98 percent of the colors in that standard.

-Rec.709: The resolutions, frame rates, and other specs for HDTV that encompass the sRGB color space (see below).
+Rec.709: Another ITU standard, but this one defines the resolutions, frame rates, and other specs for HDTV that encompass the sRGB color space (see below).

 sRGB: The original color space for computers and color displays as defined by Rec.709.
 This color space is slightly smaller than the Adobe RGB color space, and it’s considerably smaller than Rec.2020.